 - SNRIs (serotonin-norepinephrine reuptake inhibitors)

-PTSD Treatment and Dual Diagnosis
+New Jersey PTSD Treatment and Dual Diagnosis

 Substance abuse or addiction is commonly connected to co-occurring disorders like PTSD, depression, and anxiety.
 According to the National Center for PTSD at the U.S. Department of Veterans Affairs, veterans looking for treatment, in the range of 60 and 80 percent additionally require addiction treatment.